 While we usually have a dessert table with lots of our favorites, it's always fun to think of a bright and festive dessert that everyone will be excited to try.
 I was so happy with how this beautiful cake turned out, and so excited to share!
 It goes great with a scoop of homemade ice cream, a slice of watermelon, and anything else you have for dessert.
 Check out the recipe below.

 What You Need for This Firecracker Cake:

 Although you may just want to jump to the recipe, I always like to share important tips and also what you need to buy for the recipe.
 Take a look below at a few things to have in the kitchen before your start!

-I had this spiral Bundt Cake Pan and used it for this cake.
-Of course you won’t need this exact pan, but the spiral feature is really a fun addition to the final, finished look of the cake.
+I had the spiral Bundt Cake Pan (pictured) and used it for this cake.
+Of course you won't need this exact pan, but the spiral feature is really a fun addition to the final, finished look of the cake.
 It reminds me of a firecracker in the sky!

 I would just pick these up at Walmart- they are around $2 and you can almost always find Red, White, and Blue ones!

 A few common questions on this recipe include: